 Last option for getting rid of the scars: Cut them out.
 Since you're usually removing such a big area, you will be left with another, hopefully, smaller, scar.

 How to Get Rid of Raised (Hypertrophic) Scars

 Raised scars are hypertrophic scars.
 Your body should switch off collagen production once an injury heals, but sometimes it doesn't get the memo and keeps pumping out collagen until you're left with a raised mark.
 The good news is that hypertrophic scars know their boundaries—they don't extend beyond the original footprint of the wound.
 They can either be pink (meaning the scar is fresher and newer) or match your skin color.

-OTC silicone patches like ScarAway Silicone Scar Sheets ($20, walgreens.com) can help flatten the scar "by applying pressure to the area and infusing it with hydration," Dr. Schultz says.
-You'll need to leave the adhesive sheet on the scar overnight, every night, for about three months.
+OTC silicone patches like ScarAway Silicone Scar Sheets ($22, walgreens.com) can help flatten the scar "by applying pressure to the area and infusing it with hydration," says Dr. Schultz.
+To get rid of the scar, you'll need to leave the adhesive sheet on the scar overnight, every night, for about three months.

 You can also have your derm inject cortisone directly into the scar.
-"Cortisone seems to slow down collagen production and melt away excess collagen," Dr. Schultz says.
-Cost: $250 to $500 per session (know that you may need two).
+"Cortisone seems to slow down collagen production and melt away excess collagen," says Dr. Schultz.
 CO2 and erbium lasers can be handy as well because although they increase collagen, they also remodel it, which decreases puffiness.
-"It's like rebooting a computer-it starts proper healing," Dr. Schultz says.
-(Or consider an out-of-the-box option: scar tattoo art.)
+"It's like rebooting a computer-it starts proper healing," says Dr. Schultz.